ravendesignsystem/rds/src/docs/dev/blocks/header/masthead/index.md

 <small>* = required</small>

-### Space considerations

-Like all RDS blocks, the Masthead is responsive to best make us of horizontal space on all screen sizes.
-However, there is always a limit to how much horizontal space is available.
-As you add elements to your Masthead, make sure to test on all screen sizes to ensure everything fits.

 ## Masthead dependencies

 1. **Javascript Required**: the masthead block requires the use of RDS' [core JavaScript file](#) to function.
 2. **Overlay layout required**: when using the action and mobile menu buttons, the hidden [overlay layout](#) is required on your page.

 Make sure your page template accommodates these dependencies.

-Easily get started by using one of the RDS [getting started templates](/docs/dev/getting-started) or grabbing the Minimum template code from the same page.
+To easily get started with the masthead, use one of the RDS [getting started templates](/docs/dev/getting-started) or grabbing the minimum template code example from the same page.

 ## Base Masthead